johndtwaldron/ZOS-JDW-PoW/README.md

 ## Goal

-A high-level but practical cheat sheet and knowledge base to operate as a solid z/OS COBOL/legacy programmer, sysprog, developer, and infrastructure specialist.
+A high-level but practical crib sheet and knowledge base to operate as a solid z/OS COBOL/legacy programmer, sysprog, developer, morderniser and infrastructure specialist.